ClaudiaQuezadaRiquelme/yirsis-05-rxjs-directivas/README.md

 ## You can find in this project:

-- [RXJS](https://rxjs.dev/) Reactive Extensions Library for JavaScript
 - [Lifecycle Hooks](https://angular.io/guide/lifecycle-hooks)
+- [RXJS](https://rxjs.dev/) Reactive Extensions Library for JavaScript:
+    - Observables
+    - Subscribe